 How much cyber liability insurance do you need?

-Depending on the scale and severity of a cyberattack and the cost of data recovery, settlements or judgments could easily top six figures.
+Depending on the scale and severity of a cyberattack and the cost of breach response and data recovery efforts, settlements or judgments could easily top six figures.
 Evaluate your business risk to determine how much cyber liability insurance you need.

 Cyber liability insurance helps companies recover from cyberattacks and other data breaches either at your business or your client’s business.
 It covers the cost of responding to, investigating, and cleaning up damage caused by a data breach.